SmartTensors/SmartTensorsTutorials.jl/README.md

 Julia uses GIT for package management.
 GIT needs to be installed and configured as well.

-To make Julia and GIT work behind the LANL firewall execute:
+To make Julia and GIT work behind the LANL (or different institute) firewall execute:

 ``` bash
 	export ALL_PROXY=proxyout.lanl.gov:8080